 Chanel first presented a shoulder bag in 1929.
 Tired of having to carry her purse in her hands on social occasions, she added a chain, which was inspired by the straps on soldiers’ bags.
 The now-iconic Flap Bag was introduced in February 1955, dubbed the 2.55 after the date of its release.
 The bag has changed little since, which is a testament to its enduring style.

 The classic Double Flap Bag is a must-have for every Chanel collector.
 Karl Lagerfeld, who became creative director of Chanel in 1983, made one notable addition: the CC turnlock, now a feature on the Classic Flap.
-Traditionally crafted in jersey, then lambskin and caviar leather, the Classic Flap has also been issued in exclusive, highly sought-after materials such as ostrich and alligator.
+Traditionally crafted in jersey, then lambskin and caviar leather, the Classic Flap has now also been issued in highly sought-after materials such as ostrich and alligator.

 Many of the design features of the first 2.55 can be directly linked to aspects of Coco Chanel’s early life.
 According to fashion lore, the bag’s burgundy lining was inspired by the burgundy uniform she wore at the Aubazine Abbey orphanage in Corrèze, France, where she was raised.

 The zippered interior pocket, tucked beneath the top flap, is said to have been created for hiding love letters — Coco notoriously engaged in several torrid love affairs.
 The fact that she never married is reflected in the name given to the original rectangular clasp: Mademoiselle.